paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# 2020-07-28 through 2020-08-04
+## Questions
+See last week

+## Accomplishments
+- Finished restructuring performance_monitor
+- Added numbers to legend
+- revisited examples and made them all work again
+- some minor work on software engineering in makefiles

 # 2020-07-21 through 2020-07-28
 ## Questions
 Follow up on polynomial expansion